How Do I Know If I Have Been Sexually Assaulted?

-Sexual Assault: If someone has kissed you, fondled you, had vaginal, anal or oral sex with you without your consent it is sexual assault.
+Sexual Assault: If someone has kissed you, fondled you, had vaginal, anal, or oral sex with you without your consent, it is sexual assault.
 No sign of physical injury or abuse is required to charge someone with sexual assault.

-Sexual Assault with a Weapon: A person maybe charged with sexual assault with a weapon, threats to a third party or causing bodily harm if:
+Sexual Assault with a Weapon: A person may be charged with sexual assault with a weapon, threats to a third party, or causing bodily harm if:

-- a weapon (an imitation or a real weapon) is used during the assault or someone threatens to use a weapon
+- A weapon (an imitation or a real weapon) is used during the assault or someone threatens to use a weapon

-- someone physically hurts another
+- Someone physically hurts another person

-- someone was with another person or other people who sexually assaulted someone
+- Someone was with another person or other people who sexually assaulted someone

-- wounded, disabled, disfigured or brutally beat someone;
+- Wounded, disabled, disfigured or brutally beat someone;

-- endangered someone’s life
+- Endangered someone’s life

-Sex Trade Work and Sexual Violence
+Sex Work and Sexual Violence

-It is often questioned if someone who works in a sex trade can be the victim of Sexual Violence.
-At the Durham Rape Crisis Centre we believe that everyone regardless of race, class, sexual orientation, lifestyle or choice of work has a right to live a life free of Sexual Violence.
+It is often questioned if someone who works in a sex trade can be the victim of sexual violence.
+At the Durham Rape Crisis Centre, we believe that everyone regardless of race, class, sexual orientation, lifestyle, or choice of work has a right to live a life free of sexual violence.

-Sexual Assault within Intimate Relationships
+Sexual Assault Within Intimate Relationships